UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 In this example, `home_menu` is given `_`, which means no import alias.
 Import aliases are prepended to all imported definitions, allowing you to 'namespace' definitions.

 For example, this crate has built-in constants, including the `builtin.colors.tailwind` file.
 Tailwind has a constant `$AMBER_500` that is imported to `builtin.colors` with the `tailwind` import alias.
 If you import `builtin.colors as colors` to your project, then the constant will be available with `$colors::tailwind::AMBER_500`.
-(NOTICE: constants are not yet implemented)

 ### Using section